 Turkey Point Light House located in the Elk Neck State Park provides a comfortable walk along mostly shady, wooded trails.
 Perched high above the Elk Neck River you will enjoy stunning views of the Upper Chesapeake Bay area.
 The walk to the lighthouse is roughly a mile and an easy stroll.
-Additionally, there is one area along the trail which is known to be particularly good for bird-watching.
+Additionally, there is one area along the trail that is known to be particularly good for bird-watching.
 Both hawks and eagles have been spotted here.
 But even if you don’t get to see any of these majestic birds, the lighthouse and the views are reward enough.

-If you are interested in a more rural hike or bike ride try the Fair Hill Nature Reserve, a 5,656-acre reserve offering more than 25-miles of trails with varying degrees of difficulty.
+If you are interested in a more rural hike or bike ride try the Fair Hill Nature Reserve, a 5,656-acre reserve offering more than 25 miles of trails with varying degrees of difficulty.
 Some of the trails are mixed-use including walking, biking, and horseback riding.
 The trails are part of the Maryland State Parks system.

 Fair Hill is a popular mountain biking destination for people from neighboring states and Maryland alike.
 That is partially due to its proximity to Delaware and Pennsylvania but it’s also a solid place to ride.
-It has hills, dirt single track, some rocky areas, and streams as well as some ruins and a covered bridge.
-Fair Hill hosts NICA races for teams from PA, DE and NJ.
+It has hills, a dirt single track, some rocky areas, and streams as well as some ruins and a covered bridge.
+Fair Hill hosts NICA races for teams from PA, DE, and NJ.